LEVEL

 Past participle - New

-(infinitive: stand)
+(infinitive: win)

 Click to see the form type →Past participle